National emblem of China: Construction

+The Law of the People's Republic of China on the National Emblem sets the standards of the national emblem.
 National standard of China: GB 15093-2008 specifies the construction, material and color of the national emblem.

 Emblems of subdivisions

-Before the Communist takeover of Mainland China, the ROC had provinces design their own emblems.
+Before the Communist takeover of mainland China, the ROC had provinces design their own emblems.
 Only two emblems were used so far.
 On April 15, 1985, Taiyuan City officially announced its emblem, becoming the first city in the People's Republic of China to have a city emblem.
 Hong Kong and Macao each have their own emblem.
 The National People's Congress have passed the standardized use of the two special administrative regions' emblems.
 Under Chinese law since November 1997, only Hong Kong and Macau are allowed to have their own emblems and other localities that had them had to stop using theirs.
 This rule was ignored in 2011 when the city of Chengdu chose the Golden Sun Bird found under the city's Jinsha site as its emblem.